-written warning, final written warning, relegation to a lower grade as a result of an agreement on both sides, or removal of additional allowances, dismissal (with or without notice), as is deemed appropriate.
+written warning, final written warning, relegation to a lower grade or removal of additional allowances, dismissal (with or without notice), as is deemed appropriate.
 The severity of the action taken will relate to the gravity of the misconduct, and before reaching a decision, account will need to be taken of all appropriate factors.